Motivated Reasoning and the Political Economy of Climate Change Inaction: Extensions

-Now let us discuss the implications of the lemma for voters' decisions at the ballot, and by extension, for candidates' incentives to offer the optimal policy.
-First, just as in the case of fixed costs, if $s < 0$, voters tend to amplify the signals, leading more voters to vote informatively compared to the absence of motivated beliefs.
-This improves the ability to select the right policy through an election.
-Therefore, to understand the conditions under which candidates ignore information and choose policy 0 regardless of $\omega$, we need to focus on voters receiving $s > 0$.
-These voters interpret signals as less informative than they truly are, resulting in fewer voters casting informative votes compared to the absence of motivated beliefs.
-Because $q < \tp$, if either the distortion of $\mu$ is significant or the signal is too weak, such a voter may cast a ballot for policy 0 despite $s > 0$.
-Intuitively, as $c$ increases, voters choose to distort $\mu$ less and less.
-Consequently, $\lim_{c \rightarrow \infty}\hm^*(s) = \mu$.
-In this case, by Assumption \ref{assume:psi_BAYES}, a majority will always cast a ballot for $p = \omega$, giving candidates an incentive to heed their information.
-However, if $c$ is small, we revert to the result from Proposition \ref{prop:inactivity}.
-By continuity, there exists a $\hat{c} > 0$ such that if $c \in [0, \hat{c}]$, motivated beliefs will lead to distortions and voting behavior that prevent candidates from following their information.
+If $s<0$, voters choose optimally at the ballot despite $\hm\neq\mu$.
+For $s>0$, this is not necessarily the case.
+These voters interpret signals as less informative than they truly are and may therefore cast a ballot for policy~0 despite $s>0$.
+Intuitively, as $c$ increases, voters choose to distort $\mu$ less.
+Consequently, $\lim_{c \to \infty}\hm^*(s)=\mu$.
+In this case, a majority will always cast a ballot for $p=\omega$, giving candidates an incentive to heed their information.
+However, if $c$ is small, the outcome reverts to the result in Proposition~\ref{prop:inactivity}.
+By continuity, there exists a $\hat{c}>0$ such that if $c\in[0,\hat{c}]$, motivated beliefs lead to voting behavior that prevents candidates from following their information.
+Conversely, if $c>\hat{c}$, then despite choosing $\hm^*\neq\mu$, a majority of voters will vote for policy~1 in state~1, thereby creating incentives for candidates to follow their information and campaign on policy~1.